-Planning an elopement in Shenandoah National Park and choosing between different locations sounds simple at first.
-You pick a beautiful overlook, maybe a short hike, and you’re set.
+Planning your wedding day in Shenandoah and figuring out where to stay sounds simple at first.
+You pick a beautiful overlook, maybe a short hike, and assume any cabin or Airbnb nearby will work.

-But then you start looking at a map and realize Shenandoah is over 75 miles long.
+Then you realize Shenandoah is over 75 miles long.

-One of the biggest mistakes couples make when choosing between Shenandoah elopement locations is picking a cabin, Airbnb, or hotel first, and then realizing their ceremony location is over an hour away.
-That can mean a lot of extra driving on your wedding day, less time actually being present, and a timeline that feels more rushed than it needs to.
+One of the biggest mistakes couples make is booking lodging first, only to discover later that their ceremony location is over an hour away.
+That can mean extra driving, less time enjoying the experience, and a wedding day that feels more rushed than it needs to.

 Here’s how to break it all down.